-The Southampton Primary Medical Care group is a thriving department that offers a broad spectrum of expertise in both methodologies and topic areas.
+The Southampton Primary Medical Care group is one of the world's leading primary care groups, a thriving department offering an excellent spectrum of expertise in methodologies and a remarkable range of topic areas.
+We are located on the South Coast with the New Forest and the Sea on our doorstep and easy access to Winchester, Salisbury, London and the South West.
 We doubled in size between the 2008 Research Assessment Exercise and the 2014 Research Excellence Framework assessment, in which 87% of our research was rated as 'internationally excellent' or 'world-leading'.
-In the Public Health, Health Services Research and Primary Care unit of assessment, we were ranked 3rd highest for the quality of our research outputs out of 32 institutions.
+In the Public Health, Health Services Research and Primary Care unit of assessment, which included not only primary care but all the major public health departments, we were ranked 3rd highest for the quality of our research outputs out of 32 institutions.